jalanderos/jalanderos.github.io/_pages/about.md

 **September 23, 2024** I moved to UC San Diego (only a few hours drive) to pursue a PhD!

-**September 16-20, 2024** I had the great opportunity to attend the [Collaborative Research Centre (CRC) International Summer School](https://www.sfb1294.de/events/event/spring-school-2024) in Boltenhagen, Germany, where I learned about theory, algorithms, and applications of data assimilation, the framework for integrating data and time-dependent models to make the best predictions possible.
+**September 16-20, 2024** It was a great experience to participate in the [Collaborative Research Centre (CRC) International Summer School](https://www.sfb1294.de/events/event/spring-school-2024) in Boltenhagen, Germany, where I learned about theory, algorithms, and applications of data assimilation, the framework for integrating data and time-dependent models to make the best predictions possible.
 I presented a poster on how our coronal hole detection work could contribute to a data assimilation framework and I also got to meet many great members of the UC San Diego [Chaos, Computation, Analysis and Optimization (CaCAO)](https://cacao.ucsd.edu/) group there!

 **September 9-13, 2024** I attended the [Model Reduction and Surrogate Modeling (MORe)](https://more2024.sciencesconf.org/) conference here at UC San Diego, where I was exposed to the amazing diversity of mathematics, applications, and perspectives throughout the ROM research community.